 The rear of auditorium #1.
 It's not as deep as it used to be.
 Note how recessed the booth is.
 Where the ports are used to be the back of the auditorium, plus there was the wide promenade under the booth.
 In 1999 that became a part of a corridor to get back to the 12 theatres in the new addition.
 Photo: Matt Lutthans - Cinema Tour - 2009

 Auditorium #1 with installation of new recliners underway in in August 2024.
-The screen had been covered with plastic.
+At this point the screen was covered with plastic.
 Photo: Bill Counter

 An auditorium #1 sidewall view.
-The slope of the floor is as it was in 1968.
+The slope of the floor remains as it was in 1968.
 Photo: Bill Counter - August 2024

 The back wall in auditorium #1.
 Photo: Bill Counter - August 2024